tik9/apps/README.md

 - Started with Node js, Nodemon and Express
 - Jekyll as SSG
 - Now: Hugo
-- i18n Support, works for the date in motivation letter
+- i18n Support for the date in motivation letter

 <br>